-The 15.6” monitor has a IPS panel with a brightness rating of 220 cd/m2 and a contrast ratio of 800:1.
+The monitor itself is a IPS panel with a brightness rating of 220 cd/m2 and a contrast ratio of 800:1.
 It also comes with in-house Blue Light Filter with 4 different settings that promise to lower blue light emissions by as much as 70%.
 The included software enables auto rotation, but only on Windows.
-If you have a choice, DisplayPort over USB-C always yields better video quality than DisplayLink as the former won’t involve lossy compression during video output.
-Lastly, Asus protects the ZenScreen MB16AC with a three-year warranty, which is essential for a productivity tool to business travelers.
+The MB16AP also brings back DisplayLink to allow compatibility with legacy PCs without the latest USB-C ports.
+However, if you have a choice, DisplayPort over USB-C always yields better video quality than DisplayLink over USB-A as the latter involves lossy compression during video output.
+Lastly, Asus protects the ZenScreen MB16AP with a three-year warranty, which is essential for a productivity tool to business travellers.

 AOC’s I1659FWUX extends the company’s long history of USB monitors.
 The latest iteration now boasts 15.6″ IPS anti-glare panel with a native resolution of 1920 x 1080.
 The switch to IPS from TN panels promises more vibrant colors, greater contrast ratio (700:1) and far better viewing angle (up to 160 degrees) than other AOC’s USB 3.0 monitors with TN panels.
 It comes at a cost, though; the monitor’s response rate is rated at 25ms, more than double that of other TN models.